Take to the Skies

 Take to the Skies is the debut studio album by British rock band Enter Shikari.
-It is the first album to achieve a significant chart success for a new act operating outside the traditional label system after selling 200,000 copies worldwide.

 Background and recording

 Following the demise of Hybryd, Enter Shikari was formed with Rou Reynolds on vocals, Rory Clewlow on guitar, Chris Batten on bass, and Rob Rolfe on drums.
 In 2003 and 2004, the group self-released three EPs – Nodding Acquaintance (2003), Sorry You're Not a Winner (2004) and Anything Can Happen in the Next Half Hour (2004) – that they sold at shows and used to help grow their fan base.
 With an increasing touring schedule, the group began using social networking platform Myspace.
 In August, the band posted a demo version of "Labyrinth", followed by a demo of "OK, Time for Plan B" in September.
 In mid-2006, the group established their own record label, Ambush Reality, and digitally released the "Mothership" single.
 Between July and October 2006, the band embarked on their first headlining tour of the United Kingdom.
 Recording sessions for Take to the Skies took place at The Outhouse in Reading with John Mitchell and Ben Humphreys.
 The group, Joel De'ath, Ben Shute, Ian Shortshaft and Tim Boardman contributed gang vocals.
 The group produced the sessions and Martin Giles mastered the recordings at Alchemy Soho in London.

 The album contains re-recorded versions of many songs that were featured on demos, singles and EPs released in the years prior to their debut.
-"Sorry You're Not A Winner" was first on the band's second EP Sorry You're Not A Winner EP in 2003.
+"Sorry You're Not A Winner" was first on the band's second EP "Sorry You're Not A Winner EP" in 2003.
 It was later re-recorded in 2006 along with "OK, Time For Plan B" (which was a previously released demo in 2005) for the band's second single "Sorry You're Not a Winner"/"OK Time for Plan B".
 "Jonny Sniper" and "Anything Can Happen In The Next Half Hour..." were both on the band's third EP Anything Can Happen in the Next Half Hour in 2004; they were completely re-recorded for the album.
 A demo version of "Mothership" was previously released for the band's first single in 2006.
 Also "Enter Shikari", "Labyrinth", and "Return to Energiser" were released as demos from 2005-06.